 One thing that we can be sure of, Republicans will never address gun violence in America.

 U.S. Congress passed the Second Amendment on September 25, 1789.
 It was ratified December 15, 1791, and states, “A well-regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”
 More than 800,000 sworn law enforcement officers now serve in the United States in 17,985 U.S. police agencies, including City Police Departments, County Sheriff’s Offices, State Police/Highway Patrol, and Federal Law Enforcement Agencies.
 Aside from law enforcement, the U.S. has a Department of Defense (DoD) comprising Army, Marine Corps, Navy, Air Force, Space Force, and Coast Guard are the armed forces of the United States.
 The Army National Guard and the Air National Guard are reserve components.
 With over 1.4 million men and women on active duty, and 718,000 civilian personnel, the DoD is the nation’s largest employer.
 Another 1.1 million serve in the National Guard and Reserve forces.

-Why do we need each home to a militia?
+Why do we need each home to be a militia?